 Situated in the southern most state of India, Tamil Nadu shares its borders with the states of Kerala, Karnataka, and Andhra Pradesh.
 A land of exhilarating and breathtaking beauty, Tamil Nadu has a distinct place in India.
-The state is home to a rich and vibrant culture, and is frequently visited by history enthusiasts from all parts of the world.
+The state is home to great historical heritage and tradition.
+Tamil Nadu culture is super rich and truly vibrant, hence the state is frequently visited by travellers and history enthusiasts from all parts of the world.
 The people of the state give immense importance to their culture and traditions, and this is evident from their daily life.

 Language in Tamil Nadu

 Majority of people in Tamil Nadu speak Tamil, and hence it is also the official language of the state.
 A part of the Dravidian language family, Tamil has speakers around the world.
 It is also the official language of Srilanka and Singapore and is also spoken in considerable numbers in the countries of South Africa, Mauritius, Malaysia, and Fiji.
 Recognized as a classical language of India due to its independent tradition, significant ancient literature, and ancient origins, the language is also recognized as one among the 22 languages which are included in the Indian Constitution.
 As the oldest and the longest surviving classical languages prevalent in the world today, the language is also heir to a fascinating collection of ancient literature.

 Tamil Nadu Food Culture